• Skip to primary navigation

 French-Style Green Beans

-An easy to make side dish: French-style green beans, a simple yet impressive recipe for crunchy, buttery green beans almondine.
+The recipe for French-style green beans is a simple yet impressive way to cook crunchy, buttery green beans almondine.

 4.67 from 3 votes